deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 while only having samples generated from a different distribution than the distribution of interest."*
 —[https://en.wikipedia.org/wiki/Importance_sampling](https://en.wikipedia.org/wiki/Importance_sampling)

-It is typical that during the (training) data generation phase of a modeling process, the sample distribution is not representative of the test distribution.
-By test distribution, I mean the distribution on which the model will perform predictions.
-This is what is meant by [sampling bias](https://en.wikipedia.org/wiki/Sampling_bias):
+It is typical that during the (training) data generation phase of a modeling process, the sample distribution used in training is not representative of the population to which a learned model will be applied.
+This is a form of [sampling bias](https://en.wikipedia.org/wiki/Sampling_bias) that can have a detrimental effect when assessing model
+quality:

 > *"In statistics, sampling bias is a bias in which a sample is collected in such a way that some members of the intended population are less likely to be included than others.
 It results in a biased sample, a non-random sample